Barbara Radziwiłł: Early life

 Barbara was the youngest child of Jerzy Radziwiłł, Voivode of Trakai and Vilnius and Great Lithuanian Hetman, and his wife Barbara Kolanka, daughter of Voivode of Podolia.
-Her exact birth date is unknown.
-It is known that she was born on 6 December, but the year is not known.
-Historians usually provide either 1520, as recorded in Radziwiłł genealogy found in Nesvizh, or 1523, as recorded on a plaque found in her tomb.
+She was also a descendant of Queen Elizabeth of Pilica, wife of the first Jagiellonian King of Poland, Władysław Jagiełło (the great-grandfather of Barbara's second husband, Sigismund II Augustus).

+Barbara was born 6 December of unknown year between 1520 and 1523.
+Some historians favour 1520 based on Radziwiłł family's genealogy found in Nesvizh.
+However, the plaque found inside her coffin says she died having "not completed 28th year of life", which would place her birth in 1523; it is supported by the epitaph written by Piotr Roizjusz and the epitaph in Vilnius Cathedral, as well as inscription on the coffin, which all claims the Queen died "in her third decade" of life, therefore before turning 30.
+Additionally, Salomon Rysiński who was a courtier of Radziwiłł family at the end of 16th century, recorded 1522 as the year of Barbara's birth.
+Therefore, according to historian Agnieszka Januszek-Sieradzka, "the preserved sources seem to leave no room for doubt" that Barbara was born after 1520.

 Details of her education are unknown, but it is unlikely that it was extensive.
 From her correspondence it is known Barbara spoke and wrote in Polish; she also knew Ruthenian, but apparently never wrote in it herself.
 From a February 1549 letter, it could be inferred that she understood at least some Latin, but her letters to Sigismund Augustus had not a single Latin phrase.
 She was raised and grew up to be Catholic.

 According to her contemporaries, Barbara was very beautiful.
 Moreover, she had an interest in fashion and cosmetics, and used perfumes and face powder.

 As Vilnius royal castle and Radziwiłł family's Vilnius palace were placed next to each other, Barbara most likely met her future husband, Sigismund II Augustus, when they were both children, although they did not enter into relationship until mid 1540s.